Doma1204/HKUST-Robotics-Team-Software-Tutorial-2017/README.md

 - demonstrate with a main board to a software tutor @ lab3007 CYT before your tutorial 2 section begins

 ## Tutorial 2 - Timers & PWM

-Syllabus(basic):
+Syllabus
 - Introduction to PWM singals
 - STM32 timer configuration
 - Servo PWM control
 - Motor PWM control

 Things to prepare:
-- ensure your notebook has a functional usb port / usb convertor
+- Notebook & charger
-- your notebook & charger
+- Ensure your notebook has a functional USB port / USB converter

-Deadline of homework:
+Homework:
-- demonstrate with a main board to a software tutor @ lab3007 CYT
+- Demonstrate to a software tutor at CYT3007B within one week after your tutorial session

 ---

 ### Contact